 2Symmetrical two-sided interferogram

-3L2 = scan length from ZPD to the end of scan (cm)
+3L2 = scan length from ZPD to the end of scan (cm); resolution is here defined as distance from peak to first null of the instrument function (Rayleigh definition)

 The calculation of the effective integration time (tEff) is discussed in Appendix D. The frame time is the repeat cycle for the scan and is approximate.